gramjos/GetGitHubRepoNames/README.md

 	$0 ~ /pattern/ {print ...}

 <p>In this case, the pattern is itemprop="name codeRepository" <br>
-	When this pattern is implemented the double will be escaped.</p>
+	When this pattern is implemented the double quotes are escaped.</p>

 <p>By default awk will separate each line into various field demarcated
 		by spaces.
 Will override this default behavior by specifying the